FAQ:

 • Small batch means that our honey is harvested in limited quantities, with care and intention.
 We follow the bees natural rhythms and only collect what they are ready to share.
 No rushing and no mass production.
 Each jar reflects a specific season, location, and bloom, making every batch a little unique and extra special.

 • If your jar has turned thick, grainy, or solid no worries!
 That is totally natural and actually a sign of raw, high quality honey!
 Honey from our hives is never pasteurized or processed so over time, the natural sugars start to solidify.
-Crystallized honey is perfectly safe and delicious to eat.. just a little more of a pain to pour from the bottle.
-If you want it smooth again, boil a pot of water, let it cool just a bit so it’s a warm temperature.
-Place the jar inside to hangout for a little with the cork off (dont let water get inside the jar).
-It will return to its liquid state.
+Crystallized honey is perfectly safe and delicious to eat.. just a little more work to pour from the bottle, promise it’s worth it!
+If you want it smooth again, grab a pot, and fill it with warm water.
+Place the jar inside to hangout for a little with the cork on (don’t let water get inside the jar).
+Replace warm water as it cools if more time is needed.
+It will return to its liquid state (can take 30-45 minutes depending on how solid it has become).
 Make sure you get every last drop of that liquid gold.
-Enjoy.

 • Great question :) The color of raw, pure honey can vary from batch to batch depending on the flowers the bees visited, the season, and the location of the hive.
 Lighter honey often comes from spring blooms, while darker honey tends to come from late summer or fall nectar sources.
 Each variation is completely natural and part of what makes small batch, raw honey so special!